boarfish55/potatofs/README.md

   recover until the backend is available again.
 Error handling in these situations is questionable at best and needs to be reviewed.
 We can't properly interrupt I/O ops in flight at this time.
-* When downloading from the backend (slab_load()), we hold the slab lock the entire time, meaning we can't do anything.
-We might have to queue slab downloads without holding the lock??
-Or maybe read lock?
-  Then upgrade to a write lock when the slab is local.
 * When potatoctl fsck errors out, it may not always shutdown the mgr.

 TODO